bagelbyheart/spacenoider/README.md

 1. Revamp spawn functions to be more precise.
 Currently just `_sline` and `dline`.
 2. Make movement accept tables of movement types.
   * I sort of got this done, now I need to make the movement functions more atomic.
-At the moment, circle just seems to win over all others, and side to side only goes to the right.
+At the moment, circle just seems to win over all others, but side to side is fixed!
+  * Ugh, still having trouble figuring out how to break out circles. probably need to do them in a dumber way.

 ### Ugh Items